 "'Tall, beautiful young woman, green hair, cracked mask with horns'...
 You must be Nelliel Tu Odelschwanck.
 You wouldn't happen to know that guy, would you?"
 Takahashi came out from behind a large rock, looking like a total savage.
 The top of his Shinigami uniform was simply gone, his Hakama were in tatters, he was barefoot and his hair was so greasy and messy it looked like he had a bird's nest on his head.
 The fact that he had partially-dried blood splattered all over him didn't do his image any good either.

 Grimmjow looked at what Takahashi had thrown toward them.
 Upon closer inspection, it turned out be a person rather than an object.
-The poor bastard wasn't looking too good, though.
+The poor bastard wasn't looking too healthy.

-Nelliel dropped to her knees beside the injured male Arrancar and gently held him up.
+Nelliel dropped to her knees beside the injured male Arrancar and gently lifted him.
 Grimmjow didn't recognize him, but that didn't mean much.
 Apart from his Fraccion, he never cared about any of the other Arrancar in the slightest.
 "I'm so sorry, Nelliel-sama," the injured Arrancar sputtered.
 "I...
 I told him about the encampment.
 And about you and miss Harribel."
 He took some shallow breaths.
 "The pain was... was simply too much."

 "You bastard!"
 It was the first thing Yoruichi had said since Takahashi appeared.
 "Haven't you done enough damage already?!
 And for what, petty revenge?
 I never imagined you'd sink so low, Katsumi," she sneered at him.
 Now Grimmjow was far from an expert on this sort of thing, but it sure looked to him like there was a history there.